kudobuilder/operators/repository/kafka/docs/latest/limitations.md

 ### Resizing the PVC

-Resizing the disk depends on the
+Resizing the disk depends on the storage class of the Kubernetes.

 To resize the disk being used by a broker.
 Users can edit the `pvc` and expand the disk